-2021-present ASTONISH: Effects of habitat structural complexity of eco-evolutionary dynamics of fish.
+2021-present ASTONISH: Effects of habitat structural complexity on fish eco-evolutionary dynamics.
 Long-term research project aiming at understanding the ecological and evolutionary consequences of the global anthropogenic simplification of natural habitats.

-First results on ecological effects of habitat structural complexity are published as a preprint.
+First results on ecological effects of habitat structural complexity are published in Peer Community Journal.

 In collaboration with U3E PEARL, we run a long-term mesocosm experiment on the ecosystem effects of invasive crayfish Procambarus clarkii.
 In October 2019, 12 freshwater mesocosms (11m2) were seeded with pond sediments from which, during 2020, macrophytes and complex fishless pond communities quickly developed and function like natural ponds.
 In July 2021, 40 crayfish were introduced in eight mesocosms.
 Since 2023, four crayfish populations are exploited using commercial traps to simulate an eradication attempt.
 The experiment is intended to run for 5 to 10 years.

-Since January 2020, monthly samples are taken for whole-mesocosm colour and surface vegetation (aerial photograph), macroinvertebrates (photograph of trapped samples), zooplankton (ethanol-fixed before analysis with the FlowCam), as well as pelagic and benthic chlorophyll (Phytopam and YSI ProDSS).
-Crayfish population dynamics are tracked using mark-recapture in June and October each year.
+Since January 2020, monthly samples are taken for whole-mesocosm colour and surface vegetation (aerial photograph), macroinvertebrates (photograph of trapped samples), zooplankton (ethanol-fixed before analysis with the FlowCam and the PlanktonFlow pipeline), as well as pelagic and benthic chlorophyll (PhytoPAM and YSI ProDSS).
+Crayfish population dynamics are tracked using mark-recapture in May and October each year.
 Below is an aerial view of the 12 mesocosms.

 2019-present PRIME: Pond crayfish mark-recapture in the Brière Regional Natural Park, co-led by Jean-Marc Paillisson and Eric Petit.
 Once a year in May-June, we supervise undergraduate students to perform crayfish mark-recapture in eight ponds.
 Additionally, a number of biotic and abiotic factors are measured in each pond.
 This is a long-term project aiming at improving our understanding of the factors that control the dynamics of crayfish populations.